TatyanaLukashevich/EPAM.RD.2016S.Lukashevich./readme.md

 - Create a user storage system that allows to store users entities.
 - A user is an entity with first/last name, date of birth, personal id (like in passport), gender (enum), an array of visa records (struct { country, start, end }).
 Add functionality to compare users, and get a hashcode of the entity.
 - There should be several ways to store users (for ex.
-In DB), but we need only one implementation – in memory.
+In DB), but we need only one implementation â€“ in memory.
 But there should be a possibility to add an another implementation.
 - Methods for storage:
 	o Add a new user: Add(User user) -> returns User ID o Search for an user: SearchForUser(ISearchCriteria criteria) -> returns User IDs.
 At least 3 criteria.